-G. Result Integration
+3.5 Result Integration

-By the above procedure, we get individual measurement results and the geometrical relations of observation points by using pairs of the images selected from the image sequence.
+By the above procedure, we get individual measurement results and the geometrical relations of observation points by using pairs of stereo images that are selected in the image sequence.
 In order to unite these measurement results, we solve the problem of scale ambiguity among individual measurements by scale matching [14].
 However, there is a mismatching of the measurement results because the errors included in feature points are different between each observation point.